SciCrunch/API-Handbook/sparc-kg-scigraph/endpoints.md

 # Endpoints
+Nearly all users should use the production endpoint.
 ## Production
 This endpoint is only updated when the current contents of the staging sparc-scigraph endpoint have passed external checks.